Tahsan-sourov1997/Rest-Booking-Api-testing-project/README.md

 This project demonstrates API testing using Postman, providing a collection of tests to validate various endpoints of the API.

 ### **Features**
-Tests for GET, POST, PUT, DELETE requests
+- Tests for GET, POST, PUT, DELETE requests
-Collection of tests covering different API endpoints Environment setup for easy switching between environments Pre-request scripts for data setup
+- Collection of tests covering different API endpoints
+- Environment setup for easy switching between environments
+- Pre-request scripts for data setup
-Test scripts for assertions and validations
+- Test scripts for assertions and validations
 ## API Documentation:
 https://documenter.getpostman.com/view/38812065/2sAY4yeLvT#327fa795-7665-4483-a841-290a54b5d995
-Technology used:
+### **Technology used**
-Postman
+- Postman
-Newman
+- Newman
-Prerequisite:
+### **Prerequisite**
-Node Js
+- Node Js
-Newman
+- Newman
-Newman Html Report Library
+- Newman Html Report Library
-Installation
+### **Installation**
 Postman: If you haven't already, download and install Postman.
 Clone the repository:
  git clone https://github.com/Tahsan-sourov1997/Rest-Booking-Api-testing-project.git